 NVIDIA RTX 3050 Performance in Games

-There are quite a few YouTubers that provide average FPS benchmarks for cards in all games.
-It is fair to be inclusive of as many sources as possible, as a GPU’s performance may vary from brand to brand.
+Quite a few YouTubers provide average FPS benchmarks for cards in all games.
+Including as many sources as possible is fair, as a GPU’s performance may vary from brand to brand.

-The system that is being used with the GPU is also important, as the possibility of a bottleneck in an un-balanced system always remains.
+The system being used with the GPU is also important, as the possibility of a bottleneck in an un-balanced system always remains.

-We will only include the results from sources where the GPU bottleneck is less than 5%.
+We will only include the results from sources with less than 5% GPU bottleneck.